loganlaski/vuetify-task-list/README.md

 # vuetify-task-list
-This simple task list web application was built with Vue.js and Vuetify 📝
+A simple application built with Vue.js and Vuetify to keep track of important tasks 📝

 ## Install dependencies